fpereiro/gotoB/tutorial/tutorial.md

 The *UI* performs two functions:
 - Allows the user to **see** information: how much time has elapsed?
 Is the stopwatch running or not?
 What are the available operations?
 - Allows the user to **interact** with the app: start, pause and stop the stopwatch.
+In that way, the user can change the information of the app (that is, to change the state of the app).

 The *logic* determines the UI and what is possible to do with it:
 - When the stopwatch is stopped, the logic only allows you to start the stopwatch.